 Course Title Credits

-Fourth Year MBA Program 1 - Fall Semester
+Fourth Year MBA Program - Fall Semester

+Fall Semester

-Fall Semester Financial Accounting 3
+Financial Accounting 3

 Macroeconomics for Business 3

+Managerial Communications 3

-Managerial Communications Organizational Management 3
+Organizational Management 3

 Statistics 3

 Total Credits 15

-Fourth Year MBA Program 1 - Spring Semester
+Fourth Year MBA Program - Spring Semester

+Spring Semester

+Financial Management 3

+Legal Environments 3

-Spring Semester Financial Management Legal Environments Marketing Management 3 3 3
+Marketing Management 3

-Microeconomics for Business Principles of Information Systems 3
+Microeconomics for Business 3

+Principles of Information Systems 3

 Total Credits 15

-Fourth Year MBA Program 1 - Summer Semester
+Fourth Year MBA Program - Summer Semester

 Summer Semesters

 Management Accounting 3

 Production/Operations Research 3

 Strategic Management 3

 Total Credits 9

 Course Title Credits Prerequisite(s)

 Fifth Professional Year (P5) - Fall Semester

-Advanced Pharmacy Practice Experience II (APPE II) 15 Successful completion of a courses up to, and including the Spring of the third professional year with a minimum cumulative GPA 2.50; successful passage of Pre-Naplex; and Co-currical Activities
+Advanced Pharmacy Practice Experience II (APPE II) 15 Successful completion of all courses up to, and including the Spring of the third professional year with a minimum cumulative GPA of 2.50; successful passage of Pre-Naplex; and Co-curriculativities

 Total Credits 15

-Fifth Professional Year (P5) - Spring Semester
+Fifth Professional Year (P5 ) - Spring Semester

-Advanced Pharmacy Practice Experience III (APPE III) 15 Successful completion of a courses up to, and including the Spring of the third professional year with a minimum cumulative GPA 2.50; successful passage of Pre-Naplex; and Co-currical Activities
+Advanced Pharmacy Practice Experience III (APPE III) 15 Successful completion of all courses up to, and including the Spring of the third professional year with a minimum cumulative GPA of 2.50; successful passage of Pre-Naplex; and Co-curriculativities

 Total Credits 15

-1 The M.B.A. portion of the curriculum includes a total of 13 courses (total 39 credit hours).
+&lt;sup>1 The M.B.A. portion of the curriculum includes a total of 13 courses (total 39 credit hours).
 The Pharm.D.
 Degree and the M.B.A.
 Degree will be awarded jointly.

-2 This list of required courses and their pre-requisites is effective beginning academic year 2018 - 2019.
+&lt;sup>2 This list of required courses and their pre-requisites is effective beginning academic year 2018 - 2019.
 The College of Pharmacy faculty approved and revised it on August 2018.
 The faculty reserves the right to modify the curriculum, as appropriate, to reflect the contemporary changes in the profession.
 This list is subject to change without prior notice.